9 Things to do on a Hen Party in Milan

-Last weekend I visited Milan for the first time on a hen party weekend for my best friend Naomi, who is getting married in July.
+I recently planned a hen party to Milan for my best friend Naomi.
 As one of her Bridesmaids and a travel fanatic, it was my job to plan the whole weekend.
 Naturally, I turned to the web for ideas and inspiration for our weekend and became the reader instead of the blogger.
 Other than the usual sightseeing Top 10s, I was surprised to find that content about hen parties in Milan was non-existent.
 I wasn’t planning on blogging about Milan or the hen party, but when I discovered the lack of information online I couldn’t resist.
-Here are 9 great things to do on a hen party in Milan, all of which I included on our own hen do itinerary.
+Here are 9 great things to do on a hen do or bachelorette in Milan, all of which I included on our own hen do itinerary.

 1. Do a Segway Tour

-For something fun and cultural at the same time, book yourself onto a Segway tour with Segway Tour Milan.
-Our friendly tour guide took us through the most iconic areas of central Milan including the Castello di Milano, Sempione Park, The Porta Sempione, The Duomo di Milano and the iconic Galleria Vitorio Emanuelle II shopping mall.
+For something fun and cultural at the same time, book yourself onto a Milan Segway tour.
+(You can read reviews and book tickets safely all via Trip Advisor) Our friendly tour guide took us through the most iconic areas of central Milan including the Castello di Milano, Sempione Park, The Porta Sempione, The Duomo di Milano and the iconic Galleria Vitorio Emanuelle II shopping mall.
 We learnt a bit about the history of the city whilst having so much fun in the process.

 Top Tip: It costs 60 euros per person for a 1 hour 30 minute guided tour, but if you’re booking for a large group be sure to ask about group booking discount.
 For our booking of 6 people they offered us 20% off.